 Child support is a major issue that comes up in virtually all Illinois divorce cases involving minor children and almost every parentage case.
 Over the course of the eighteen (plus) years before the child’s emancipation and the possible obligation for post-high school education, tens or hundreds of thousands of dollars may be at stake.
-This law changes dramatically effective July 1, 2017 when Illinois adopts the income sharing model regarding child support, likely consistent with the language of SB 69 that has now passed both the House and Senate.
+This law has changed dramatically effective July 1, 2017 when Illinois adopted the income sharing model regarding child support, based upon the language of SB 69, now Pub.
+Act 100-15.
 The new law considers the income of both parents in determining the child support obligation.
 The Gitlin Law Firm has been at the forefront of educating lawyers on the new law including:

 - Comprehensively updating the book, Gitlin on Divorce, to include the rewrite to Illinois child support laws, effective 7/1/17; and

 - Educating lawyers regarding the new law including lecturing and moderating for the Illinois Institute for Continuing Legal Education.

 While The Gitlin Law Firm strives to provide the highest quality information on our site, these FAQs are not a substitute for the advice of a lawyer.
 If you need a family law lawyer in Illinois, please contact The Gitlin Law Firm to schedule a consultation or for additional information.